Snake bites occur when a snake bites the skin. They are medical emergencies if the snake is venomous.

-5. Monitor the person's vital signs -- temperature, pulse, rate of breathing, and blood pressure -- if possible.
-If there are signs of shock (such as paleness), lay the person flat, raise the feet about a foot, and cover the person with a blanket.
+4. Monitor the person's vital signs -- temperature, pulse, rate of breathing, and blood pressure -- if possible.
+If there are signs of shock (such as paleness), lay the person flat, raise the feet about a foot (30 centimeters), and cover the person with a blanket.

-7. Bring in the dead snake only if this can be done safely.
+6. Bring in the dead snake only if this can be done safely.
 Do not waste time hunting for the snake, and do not risk another bite if it is not easy to kill the snake.
-Be careful of the head when transporting it -- a snake can actually bite for several hours after it's dead (from a reflex).
+Be careful of the head when transporting it -- a snake can actually bite (from a reflex) for several hours after it's dead.

 Call 911 or your local emergency number if someone has been bitten by a snake.
 If possible, call ahead to the emergency room so that antivenom can be ready when the person arrives.

-You may also call the National Poison Control Center (1-800-222-1222).
-The center can be called from anywhere in the United States.
+Your local poison center can be reached directly by calling the national toll-free Poison Help hotline (1-800-222-1222) from anywhere in the United States.
 This national hotline number will let you talk to experts.
 They will give you further instructions.